richardbergquist/realme-azure-b2c-integration/Assertion-ITE.md

 ### Sample SAML Responses
 See the following page for a [sample SAML response](./SAML-Samples/sample-saml-assert-response.md) from the RealMe assert service.

-For developers there is nothing like seeing the actual decrypted traffic to understanding what is being reciebed and how the custom polcies should treat the claims.
+For developers there is nothing like seeing the actual decrypted traffic to understanding what is being received and how the custom policies should treat the claims.